POEM: A Whole In The Wall

 From a hole in the wall

 This poem tells the story of someone taking a wooden plank from a barricade.
 At first glance, this may appear to be a destructive act.
 Yet, this singular action links two positive enterprises: creating a hole in a wall that divides and transforming that barrier into a bridge.
-The threat of “The man,” doubtless backed up by a passel of formal and powers, is rendered irrelevant by the more nimble plank-gleaner and bridge-builder.
-Could this be a tale of wagging the dog that is rule?
+The threat of “The man,” doubtless backed up by a passel of formal authority and police powers, is rendered irrelevant by the more nimble plank-gleaner and bridge-builder.
+Could this be a tale of anarchism wagging the dog that is state rule?

-This poem also gives a tip of the hat to “The wall,” which has gained iconic with the Pink Floyd album of the same name.
+This poem also gives a tip of the hat to “The wall,” which has gained iconic status with the Pink Floyd album of the same name.
 Here is a sampling of lyrics from that iconic album:

 All alone, or in two’s,

-The ones who really you
+The ones who really love you

 Walk up and down outside the wall.